 But is it an effective cognitive enhancer as a standalone ingredient?

 Or is its value dependent on the nootropics stacked with it?
-Let’s hit the review and find out.
+Let’s read my review to find out.

 How Huperzine-A Is Supposed to Work